MADAGASCAR

 Day 8: Fly north to the island of Nosy Be, then a scenic boat ride takes us to the dreamy island of Nosy Komba.

 Day 9: Today we explore Lokobe Reserve — a primary forest alive with lemurs, medicinal plants, and ancient trees.
-We return to the beach for a lazy afternoon.
+We return to the beach for a lazy afternoon and sunset yoga.

 Day 10: A full day to relax and recharge.
-Swim, snorkel, read, or take a scooter ride along the coast of Nosy Be.
-Optional yoga.
-One last dinner together to reflect and celebrate.
+Morning yoga, swim, snorkel, read, or take a scooter ride along the coast of Nosy Be.

 Accommodation: Le Domaine de Tahina / Nosy Komba Lodge